ycabrera90/ScadaWeb---PPj/README.md

-# SHARE A PLACE
+# SCADA WEB

 ## DESCRIPTION

-It is a small web application for academic use that shows work with Google APIs.
+This is a web application that will visualize and control all the magnitudes of automatism systems.

 ## Serve App